dtao/fast-matcher/README.md

   // return matches in their original order
   preserveOrder: true,

+  // whether to match against any word (not just first) for each string
+  anyWord: false,

   // how many matches to find at a time
   limit: 25
 });